 Forest Cutting Plans are submitted to the Department of Conservation and Recreation (DCR) for review and approval.
-If the forestry project is within Priority Habitat, DCR staff will forward the Forest Cutting Plan to us for review.
-Our staff will review the plan and determine whether the proposed activities will result in a Take of state-listed species.
+If the forestry project is within Priority Habitat, DCR staff forward the Forest Cutting Plan to NHESP for review.
+Staff then review the plan to determine whether the proposed activities will result in a Take of state-listed rare species.

-We will send a letter to DCR indicating whether any modifications are necessary to avoid harming rare species or their habitats.
-DCR modifies the plan to incorporate our recommendations before final approval.
+The determination letter is then sent to the DCR Service Forester indicating whether any modifications are necessary to avoid potential harm to rare species or their habitats.
+The Service Forester then modifies the plan to incorporate the NHESP’ recommendations before final plan approval.

-We have developed management guidelines for the state-listed species which have the most frequent conflicts with forestry activities.
-These guidelines (called forestry Conservation Management Practices (CMPs)) provide guidance for developing and executing a Forest Cutting Plan that will reduce or eliminate harm to the state-listed species and their habitats.
+In collaboration with the DCR, the University of Massachusetts Extension Service, and the our own Forestry Program, MassWildlife’s NHESP developed specific guidelines for working in habitats of state-listed rare species which most frequently present potential challenges for forestry activities.
+The guidelines, called Forestry Conservation Management Practices (CMPs), provide guidance for developing and executing a Forest Cutting Plan that will reduce or eliminate harm to the state-listed rare species and their habitats.